How the Apes Crossed the Road

 If the apes have managed this adaptation to modern circumstances (and will the Spanish charter lead to their being given rights as pedestrians), I imagine it’s only a matter of time before one of them will be able to say, a la Ratso Rizzo upon being encroached upon in the crosswalk, “hey, I’m walking here!”

 This entry was posted on Wednesday, July 16th, 2008 at 2:05 pm and is filed under Pedestrians, Traffic Wonkery.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.